US stocks sink as Wall Street sees both good and bad in Big Tech profits, US-China relations

 How such companies do matters incredibly for investors.
 The trio of Alphabet, Meta and Microsoft alone account for 14.5% of the total value of all the companies in the S&P 500 index, which dictates the movements for many 401(k) accounts.
 That means movements for them and a handful of other Big Tech companies can easily overshadow what hundreds of other stocks are doing.

-In the bond market, Treasury yields held relatively steady as traders continue to pare expectations that the Federal Reserve will cut its main interest rate in December.
+In the bond market, Treasury yields held relatively steady as traders continued to pare expectations that the Federal Reserve will cut its main interest rate in December.

 Traders are still betting on it as likely, according to data from CME Group, but no longer as a near certainty.
-That’s after Fed Chair Jerome Powell admonished markets the day before, saying a December cut “is not a foregone conclusion — far from it.”
+That’s after Fed Chair Jerome Powell admonished markets on Wednesday, saying a December cut “is not a foregone conclusion — far from it.”

 The Fed has lowered its main interest rate twice this year in hopes of boosting the slowing job market.
 But officials have also said they may have to halt cuts if inflation accelerates beyond its still-high level, because lower rates can worsen inflation.